leanprover/lean4/doc/declarations.md

 end
 ```

 In a set of mutually recursive function, either all or no functions must have an explicit termination argument (``termination_by``).
-A change of the default termination tactic (``decreasing_by``) only affects the proofs about the recursive calls of that function, not the other functiosn in the group.
+A change of the default termination tactic (``decreasing_by``) only affects the proofs about the recursive calls of that function, not the other functions in the group.

 ```
 mutual